 “Speculative computing is a technique to improve the execution time of certain applications by starting some computations before it is known that the computations are required.
 A speculative computation will eventually become mandatory or irrelevant.
 In the absence of side effects irrelevant computations may be aborted.
 However, a computation which is irrelevant for the value it produces may still be relevant for the side effects it performs.”

 (from the proceedings of the 1992 Parallel Symbolic Computing Workshop at MIT)

 “Speculative Computing” is also the title of my dissertation.
 My efforts and projects along these lines include:

-- (my own pedagogical project, sponsored by a grant from the Delmas Foundation.)
+- Biblioludica (my own pedagogical project, sponsored by the Delmas Foundation.)

 - The Rossetti Archive (Jerome McGann’s hypermedia research collection, for which I served as Design Editor from 1997 (SGML and Dynaweb!) to a major XML/XSLT/CSS redesign in 2004.

 - “Is Humanities Computing an Academic Discipline?” (co-director, ca. 1998, with John Unsworth – an NEH-funded faculty colloquium and planning process for a digital humanities curriculum at UVA)

 - GiddyFruit in the MUD: Objects and Agency in Cybertextual Environments (ca. 1998)